 A truly fantastic example of these hidden gems are a pair of islands found off the coast of Nicaragua, the Corn Islands.
-The larger of the two, Great Corn Island, is dotted with brightly coloured houses which house its indigenous Creole population.
-When visiting this island be sure to sample the fresh and delicious produce that acts as the island’s largest industry, Lobster!
+The larger of the two, Great Corn Island, is dotted with brightly coloured houses that house its indigenous Creole population.
+When visiting this island, be sure to sample the fresh and delicious produce that acts as the island’s largest industry, Lobster!

 The smaller Island, Little Corn, has no roads or major urban development and is where you will want to head if you’re seeking to escape the stresses of modern life.